 Phonological awareness is the ability to recognize and manipulate units of oral language.
 Units can include syllables, individual letter sounds, or rhyming phrases.
 The key is that this awareness is developed orally — and not associated with written letters or words.

 There are oodles of playful, oral games that are engaging and filled with language learning.
 Playing these a few minutes each day will help build your child's phonological awareness.
-Give it a try!
+We've also suggested fun books that will give mom and dad more ideas and expose your child to important sounds as a read aloud.
+Give these a try!

 1. Rhyme Time